mike99mac/zlma/README.md

 cd;
 git clone https://github.com/mike99mac/zlma
 ```
-- Login as a non-root user with sudo privileges.

 - Add the group which will be running apache to that user.
 In this exmple the user is ``youruser`` and the group is ``apache``, which is common for Red Hat-based distros.
 For Debian, the group ``www-data`` is common.